jkariscodes/nairobi-busstops/README.md

 ![image](https://user-images.githubusercontent.com/23359514/183810750-2aaad2ef-1f9c-4637-a572-f1cf353e12c7.png)

 ---
-A simple Web GIS application developed in Django and Leaflet.
+A simple Web GIS application developed in Django, Django REST framework, and Leaflet.
 This app renders bus stops from the database and parses them into a leaflet map.

 ## Table of Contents
   - [Description](#description)